Pavle Julinac: Works

 He is best known for four books, each with a historical and literary significance of the time.

-Today students of Serbian historiography remember Bishop Vasilije Petrović Njegoš's "History of Montenegro" largely because it is the first published history by a Serb.
-(Though George Branković's "Chronicles" were first written between the 1690s and early 1700s; they remained, however, in manuscript form for a long time).

-Among the Serbian books published in Venice during the eighteenth century, there was the first real Serbian history, written by Julinac in 1765 with a long title: "A Short Introduction to the History of the Slavo-Serbian People".
+Among the Serbian books published in Venice during the eighteenth century, there was the first historiographical work on Serbs, written by Julinac in 1765 with the title: "A Short Introduction to the History of the Slavo-Serbian People".
 Julinac's books were printed in the Greco-Orthodox typography of Dimitrije Teodosije, a printer of Greek origin.

-Pavle Julinac, however, wrote " in the hope that the Almighty might be pleased to deliver all the Serbs from the barbarian yoke," a statement that sounds very much like a precursor to an ideology of national liberation after many waves of abuse Austrians levied on the Serbs.
-But Julinac added " and give them such gracious masters as the Austrian rulers (sic)."
-Julinac, an officer in the Russian army and a diplomatist who spent most of his life in the service of Imperial Russia, knew when and when not to rattle the proverbial cage of the powerful.

 Marmontel's Belisaire was the first French novel translated into Serbian and published by Pavle Julinac in the year 1775.

 Julinac also translated The Song of Roland, an epic poem based on the Battle of Roncevaux in 778, during the reign of Charlemagne who became one of the principal figures in the literary cycle as Matter of France.

 He wrote his memoirs and a travel book of his visit to Hilandar Monastery at Mount Athos.

 His contemporary, the famous Serbian man of letter, Dositej Obradović, called him "Major Julinac," the highest military rank he attained while in the Russian military and diplomatic service.